xerolinux/xero-blog/source/_posts/docker-containers-a-love-story.md

 - **Immich**

 Now, this is one of the big ones, [**Immich**](https://immich.app) is an amazing image cloud like service.
 Allowing you to move away from **Apple** and **Google**.
 I love that as I said at the beginning of this long post.
-They even have comanion apps for both [**Android**](https://play.google.com/store/apps/details?id=app.alextran.immich) and [**iOS**](https://apps.apple.com/sg/app/immich/id1613945652) which makes it even more amazing.
+They even have companion apps for both [**Android**](https://play.google.com/store/apps/details?id=app.alextran.immich) and [**iOS**](https://apps.apple.com/sg/app/immich/id1613945652) which makes it even more amazing.
 Now we can sync out photos and videos between devices.
 I recommend this one to everyone who cares about their data.

 ### You get the idea